 Do I need approval from the FAA to fly for business purposes?

 Yes.
-There are currently three avenues you can choose from to obtain the necessary approvals:
+There are currently four avenues you can choose from to obtain the necessary approvals:

 - Obtain a Special Airworthiness Certificate-Experimental Category for the UAS/drone you intend to use.

 - Obtain a UAS type and airworthiness certificate in the restricted category for the UAS/drone you intend to use.